gage1145/The-Oaken-Throne/PCs/Sebael Targus.md

 - Mystery of the Dark Curses - Dibuk, Modern, Nangifer, and Orphagus
 	- The evil eye -
 	- The Weathered Soil - Blights crops
-	- Gaze of the Night Lord - Causes fear (The night lord’s gaze)
+	- Gaze of the Night Lord - Causes fear
 - Mystery of the Dead Names - All, but mainly Dibuk
 	- Curse of the Devouring Spirit - Curses objects
 	- Spirit Seer - Sense spirits